AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Up Flow Velocity| 2mm/s|

 ### Impact of coagulant dosage
-Regarding the effect of coagulants dosage, determining the optimal amount was crucial.
-Overdosing the coagulant could result in a substantial increase in the amount of generated sludge and a decrease in pH, while a lower dose could be the cause for the residual metal remaining in treated water[(Ibrahim and Aziz, 2014)](http://www.ijsrpub.com/uploads/papers/IJSRES/IJSRES-2014/Mar/IJSRES-13-111.pdf).
+Regarding the effect of coagulants dosage, determining the optimal amount was crucial because overdosing the coagulant could result in a substantial increase in the amount of generated sludge and a decrease in pH, while a lower dose could be the cause for the residual metal remaining in treated water[(Ibrahim and Aziz, 2014)](http://www.ijsrpub.com/uploads/papers/IJSRES/IJSRES-2014/Mar/IJSRES-13-111.pdf).
 Increasing the PACl dose had been shown to increase NOM removal up to a certain point.
 However, NOM removal was not significantly improved with very high alum dosages, which suggested that some components of NOM were recalcitrant to being removed by coagulant.

 <div class="alert alert-block alert-danger">
 Revise spelling and grammar.